Celebrating Rosa Parks Day

 - Fare collection resumes on February 5 at 3 a.m.

-Last year we passed a resolution declaring Parks’ birthday as a day of remembrance across our service district.
-From this year forward, we’ll commemorate the day by not collecting fares on our buses, trains, and LIFT.
+In 2020, we passed a resolution declaring Parks’ birthday as a day of remembrance across our service district.
+This year we’re again commemorating the day by not collecting fares on our buses, trains, and LIFT.

 On December 1, 1955, Rosa Parks boarded a bus to ride home from her job at a Montgomery, Alabama department store.
 As directed by city ordinance at that time, Parks, who was African American, sat in the first row of the “Colored Section” near the front.
 The ordinance required Black passengers to give up their seat, if seats in the front, which were reserved for white people, filled up.
 Parks refused when the bus driver told her to give up her seat that day.
 Her act of civil disobedience resulted in arrest and set in motion a national march toward racial equality.